5jt/dyalog-cookbook/manuscript/06_configSettings.md

 ⍝ === End of variables definition ===
 ~~~

-Where should we call `CreateGlobals` from?
+Where should we call `CreateConfig` from?
 Surely that has to be `Initial`:

 ~~~
-∇ (G MyLogger)←Initial dummy
+∇ (Config MyLogger)←Initial dummy
 ⍝ Prepares the application.
-⍝ Side effect: creates `MyLogger`, an instance of the `Logger` class.
   #.⎕IO←1 ⋄ #.⎕ML←1 ⋄ #.⎕WX←3 ⋄ #.⎕PP←15 ⋄ #.⎕DIV←1
-  G←CreateGlobals ⍬
+  Config←CreateConfig ⍬
-  MyLogger←OpenLogFile G.LogFolder
+  MyLogger←OpenLogFile Config.LogFolder
+  MyLogger.Log'Started MyApp in ',F.PWD
-  MyLogger.Log↓⎕FMT G.∆List
+  MyLogger.Log↓⎕FMT Config.∆List
 ∇
 ~~~

-Note that we also changed what `Initial` returns: a vector of length two, the globals namespace `G` but also the instance of the MyLogger class.
+Note that we also changed what `Initial` returns: a vector of length two, the namespace `Config` but also the instance of the MyLogger class.

 `Initial` was called within `StartFromCmdLine`, and we are not going to change this but we must change the call as such because now it returns something useful:

 ~~~
-∇ {r}←StartFromCmdLine arg;MyLogger;G
+∇ {r}←StartFromCmdLine arg;MyLogger;Config
-⍝ Needs command line parameters, runs the application.
+⍝ Needs command line parameters, runs the application. r←⍬
-    r←⍬
-    (G MyLogger)←Initial ⍬
+  (Config MyLogger)←Initial ⍬
-    r←TxtToCsv arg
+  r←TxtToCsv arg~''''
 ∇
 ~~~

-Although both `MyLogger` as well as `G` are kind of global and not passed as arguments it helps to assign them this way rather then hide the statement that creates them somewhere down the stack.
+Although both `MyLogger` as well as `Config` are kind of global and not passed as arguments it helps to assign them this way rather then hide the statement that creates them somewhere down the stack.
 This way it's easy to see where they are coming from.

-We now need to think about how to access `G` from within `TxtToCsv`.
+We now need to think about how to access `Config` from within `TxtToCsv`.

 ## What we think about when we think about encapsulating state

-The globals, including `Accents`, are now collected in the namespace `G`.
+The configuration parameters, including `Accents`, are now collected in the namespace `Config`.
 That namespace is not passed explicitly to `TxtToCsv` but is needed by `CountLetters` which is called by `TxtToCsv`.
-We have two options here: we can pass a reference to `G` to `TxtToCsv`, for example as left argument, and `TxtToCsv` in turn can pass it to `CountLetters`.
-The other option is that `CountLetters` just assumes the `G` is around and has a variable `Accents` in it:
+We have two options here: we can pass a reference to `Config` to `TxtToCsv`, for example as left argument, and `TxtToCsv` in turn can pass it to `CountLetters`.
+The other option is that `CountLetters` just assumes the `Config` is around and has a variable `Accents` in it:

 ~~~
 CountLetters←{
-    {⍺(≢⍵)}⌸⎕A{⍵⌿⍨⍵∊⍺}G.Accents U.map A.Uppercase ⍵
+    {⍺(≢⍵)}⌸⎕A{⍵⌿⍨⍵∊⍺}Config.Accents U.map A.Uppercase ⍵
 }
 ~~~